 Occasionally, circumstances arise that require students to interrupt their training.
 Depending on the situation and length of time, students may be granted a leave of absence.
-Students who find it necessary to take a leave of absence must submit a written request to the Records Officer and/or the Director.
+Students who find it necessary to take a leave of absence must submit a written request to the Records Officer and/or the Dean of Education.